eclipse-che/che-docs/.github/PULL_REQUEST_TEMPLATE.md

 Please use one of the following prefixes for the title:
 docs: Documentation not including procedures.
 Engineering review is mandatory.
 procedures: Documentation including procedures.
 Testing procedures is mandatory.
 Engineering and QE review is mandatory (Engineering can review on behalf of QE).
-chore: Choreography, release, tooling, version upgrades.
+chore: Routine, release, tooling, version upgrades.
 fix: Fix build, language, links, or metadata.
 -->